What is the Folded Map Project?

 Student Guide

-This guide provides questions, activities, information—and a movie!—to help students (middle school to adult) center their own experiences to provide a window into understanding the causes and consequences of Chicago’s segregation.
+This PDF guide provides questions, activities, information—and a movie!—to help students (middle school to adult) center their own experiences to provide a window into understanding the causes and consequences of Chicago’s segregation.
 And it all builds up to making a plan to take action.

 • Over 10 activities to spur connections and deepen understanding